 Rude and harsh

-Soft and gentle (Fuck, if you’re a girl this reminds you of Mac highlighter) If you’re a guy, read on.
+Soft and gentle (If you’re a girl this probably reminds you of Mac highlighter) If you’re a guy, read on.

 TYPES OF MENTORS